McDowell still 'very close' with McIlroy & Lowry

-Rory McIlroy: I'm still very close with McIlroy and Lowry despite golf's divide, says McDowell
+Rory McIlroy: Graeme McDowell says he's still close to Northern Ireland star despite golf's divide

 Last updated on .From the section Golf